- Review Process

-These lessons will be very useful for teachers looking to integrate science and math.
+These lessons will be very useful for teachers looking to integrate science and math into their lesson plans.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
 To start, select a province listed below.

 The ecological aspects are well covered.
 The social and economic viewpoints are touched upon.
-For example, the benefits of Bullfrogs to society are examined from different point of view.
+For example, the benefits of bullfrogs to society are examined from a different point of view.

 The complexity of problems is well respected.